Data-Science-for-Linguists-2019/Reddit-Comment-Analysis/final_report.md

 As you can see - Support Vectors misclassifies as politics less than Multinomial Naive Bayes, but it misclassifies the other subreddits more often, which is where the decrease in accuracy shows.

-I was unable to do much after reaching this point due to other responsibilities, but I did give truncated SVD to try feature reduction methods.
+I was unable to do much after reaching this point due to other responsibilities, but I did [use truncated SVD](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Reddit-Comment-Analysis/blob/master/current_phase/final_notebook.ipynb?flush_cache=true#pca) to try feature reduction methods.
 It cannot be used with Naive Bayes since Naive Bayes does not work with negative numbers and Truncated SVD produces features with negative values.
 Thus I could only do it with support vectors.
 I do not know if I was using it incorrectly, or if it was not well suited to the task.

+I [threw my best model](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Reddit-Comment-Analysis/blob/master/current_phase/final_notebook.ipynb?flush_cache=true#apply) (which was Naive Bayes with flairs) at the data set again.
+I got an increase from 11% to 38%.
+Still below 50% which is what I hoped for, but a major step up from the baseline of 11% on the whole data set.

+I wanted to do more for the final phase, additional models, more feature combinations, but in the end it did not work out.